Do Go On - 532 - Dashcon Failure

 They were being ambitious, but maybe not quite pulling it off.

-The organisers' lack of experience has been criticised
+The organises' lack of experience has been criticised,

 such as setting a comparatively high ticket price